wlsong/PyLipID/docs/demo.rst

                              # site information to the structure in PyMol.
 As PyMol cannot recognize
                              # coarse-grained structures, an atomistic structure of the receptor is needed.

+    fig_format = "pdf"  # format for all pylipid produced figures.
+Allow for formats that are supported by
+                        # matplotlib.pyplot.savefig().

     #####################################
     ###### no changes needed below ######
     #####################################